 AIA/Architects Foundation Diversity Advancement Scholarship

 This $4,000 renewable scholarship supports students from a minority race or ethnicity who intend to become architects.
 US residents who are entering, attending or transferring to a professional program in architecture that is accredited by the National Architectural Accrediting Board (NAAB) are eligible.
 Scholarships may be renewed every year until your degree is completed, up to 5 years.

 Find out more about the Diversity Advancement Scholarship >

 Henry Adams Medal and Certificate Program

-Find out more about the Henry Adams Program >
+Find out more about the Henry Adams Medal >

 Jason Pettigrew Memorial ARE Scholarship

 The Jason Pettigrew Memorial ARE Scholarship helps defray costs associated with the ARE and it recognizes the significant contributions of those in the early stages of their career.
-Those in good standing as an Associate AIA member or a National Council of Architectural Registration Board record holder are eligible.
+Those in good standing as an Associate AIA member with a National Council of Architectural Registration Board record are eligible.

 Find out more about the Pettigrew Scholarship >